-Section 403(b)(6) of title 37 requires the Department of Defense (DoD) to "grandfather" the basic allowance for housing (BAH) for members who retain uninterrupted eligibility for the BAH (even if the housing rates decrease).
-Similar to DoD's grandfathering rule, VA will grandfather the MHA for individuals who are continuously enrolled.
+Section 403(b)(6) of title 37 requires the Department of Defense (DoD) to "grandfather", otherwise known as rate protection, the basic allowance for housing (BAH) for members who retain uninterrupted eligibility for the BAH (even if the housing rates decrease).
+Similar to DoD's grandfathering rule, VA will protect the MHA for individuals who are continuously enrolled.
 If housing rates decrease, a student will be paid the same monthly housing allowance rate for as long as he or she remains continuously enrolled at the same school (same facility code).
 Continuously enrolled means no more than a 6-month break in training in enrollment.